-Stalin did not want war.
-He dropped a hint that he wanted settlement of the crisis in Germany, and the United States began secret negotiations with the Russians: the Jessup-Malik negotiations.
+Stalin expressed a desire for peaceful resolution in a hint that he wanted a settlement of the crisis being played out in the Berlin Airlift.
+The United States began secret negotiations with the Russians: the Jessup-Malik negotiations.
 In May, the Soviet Union lifted its blockade and the Western powers lifted a counter blockade.
-Both sides claimed victory, and a meeting between the Russians and the western powers took place.
-The meeting's closing communiqué acknowledged that no agreement had been reached on the economic and political unity of Germany, but it did describe Germany's occupation powers (the Soviet Union, the U.S., et cetera) as duty bound to take necessary measures which would assure a normal functioning of traffic and other communications to and from Berlin.
+Stalin had gained nothing with his blockade, but both sides claimed victory.
+An open meeting between the Soviets and the Western powers took place.
+The closing communiqué of this meeting acknowledged that no agreement had been reached on the economic and political unity of Germany, but it did describe Germany's occupation powers as duty bound to take necessary measures which would assure a normal functioning of traffic and other communications to and from Berlin.

-Copyright © 2000-2011 by Frank E. Smitha.
+Copyright © 1998-2018 by Frank E. Smitha.
 All rights reserved.